GR Supra (2019-)

-The Skoda Kodiaq has a CO2 figure that is 5.5 times higher than the Prius plug-in hybrid, officially emitting 155g/km of CO2.
-Under the current system, its owners will pay £1,950 over 10 years, noticeably more than the Prius Plug-in.
+The Skoda Kodiaq has a CO2 figure that's 5.5 times higher than the Prius plug-in hybrid, officially emitting 155g/km of CO2.
+Under the current system, its owners will pay £1,950 over 10 years, noticeably more than for the Prius Plug-in.

 However, under the older system, owners would end up paying £125 less over the same period, meaning that anyone buying a more polluting car today actually saves money on what they would have paid under the pre-2017 car tax system.

-The more polluting the car, the higher the saving compared to the older car tax system.
+The more polluting the car, the higher the saving compared with the older car tax system.

-The Ford Ranger's CO2 figure of 231g/km is over eight times higher than the Prius plug-in hybrid.
+The Ford Ranger's CO2 figure of 231g/km is more than eight times higher than for the Prius plug-in hybrid.
 Under the current system, owners will pay £3,305 over 10 years.
-But that's still a saving of £2,845 compared to what owners of an equally polluting car would pay if it was first registered before April 2017.
+But that's still a saving of £2,845 compared with what owners of an equally polluting car would pay if it was first registered before April 2017.

-For those buying a high polluting car under the current system, you'll pay more on car tax compared to a low polluting car.
-But you'll still save money compared to the previous tax system – thousand of pounds if you're buying a very polluting car.
+For those buying a high-polluting car under the current system, you'll pay more on car tax compared with a low-polluting car.
+But you'll still save money compared with the previous tax system – thousand of pounds if you're buying a very polluting car.

-Those buying a low emission vehicle might pay less compared high polluting cars, but owners are comparatively worse off if they buy a newer, cleaner low emission car that was first registered after April 2017.
+Those buying a low-emission vehicle might pay less compared with those buying high-polluting cars, but owners are comparatively worse off if they buy a newer, cleaner low-emission car that was first registered after April 2017.